syncfusion-content/windowsforms-docs/WindowsForms/XPTaskBar/faq/How-to-remove-the-header-of-XPTaskBarBox-in-an-XPTaskBar.md

 ---
 layout: post
-title: How to remove the header of XPTaskBarBox in an XPTaskBar
+title: How to remove the header of XPTaskBarBox in an XPTaskBar | WindowsForms | Syncfusion
 description: Frequently Asked Questions
 platform: WindowsForms
 control: XPTaskBar